ecemecemk/HoliLoc/README.md

 ### Image

 * To get the subcellular location prediction of protein of interest with image feature based model please open terminal and navigate to the directory where your script (image_based_predictor.py) is located and run the command below by changing the arguments according to your system.
+* Image feature based model file can be obtained as described in the Pre-Trained Models section.

 ```
 python image_based_predictor.py --image_path  path/to/P68431.png --image_model_path path/to/Image_multilocation.h5